sora-2, sora-2-pro, sora-2-2025-10-06, sora-2-2025-12-08, and sora-2-pro-2025-10-06. See the deprecations page for details.Overview

 "prompt": "Shift the color palette to teal, sand, and rust, with a warm backlight."

-}'Remix is especially valuable for iteration because it lets you refine without discarding what already works.
-By constraining each remix to one clear adjustment, you keep the visual style, subject consistency, and camera framing stable, while still exploring variations in mood, palette, or staging.
+-F "prompt=Shift the color palette to teal, sand, and rust, with a warm backlight."Editing is especially valuable for iteration because it lets you refine without discarding what already works.
+By constraining each edit to one clear adjustment, you keep the visual style, subject consistency, and camera framing stable, while still exploring variations in mood, palette, or staging.
 This makes it far easier to build polished sequences through small, reliable steps.

 |---|---|